fullcalendar/fullcalendar-docs/_docs-v6/multimonth-view/multiMonthMinWidth.md

 since_version: 6.1.0
 ---

-[MultiMonth view](multimonth-view) will not allow each mini-month to be become smaller than this pixel value.
+[Multi-Month Grid](multimonth-grid) will not allow each mini-month to be become smaller than this pixel value.

 <div class='spec' markdown='1'>
 Number, *default*: `350`